Title IX Compliance at SVC

 If, however, you would like to speak to someone confidentially:

 - Counseling Services are available.
-Go here regarding their services.
+Click here for information about Counseling Services.

 - For off-campus confidential services, we encourage you to contact the Bennington office of PAVE